2018 SPCHS Shelter Annual Report

 SPCHS is thankful for the support we receive from our community.
 This community along with our great staff and volunteers have been essential to our success for over 20 years.
 SPCHS’s success can be attributed not only to our fantastic shelter manager, staff, and volunteers; but, also our working Board and Advisory Council members.
 We are thankful to have such a great team and community support.

-Shelter Animal Count: In 2017, our shelter took in 556 cats and dogs, finding forever homes for 414 and returning 67 to their owners.
-Details of our 2017 intake and outcome are published and available.
-As a no-kill shelter, SPCHS had a 98.4% live release rate in 2017 calculated by dividing live outcomes by total outcomes.
-Discovery Coast Real Estate sponsored numerous cat adoptions allowing us to find homes for many of our cats.
-We continued expanding exposure of cats with adoption events at Petco in Warrenton.
-As always, our cats and dogs receive their vaccinations and are altered before adoption.
-In 2017, we added the rabies vaccinations and micro-chipping for dogs.
-We have started the rabies vaccinations for cats and will include microchipping for them, in 2018.
+Shelter Animal Count: In 2018, our shelter took in 582 cats and dogs, finding forever homes for 403 and returning 82 to their owners with the remaining balance at the shelter waiting for their forever home or transferred to another agency.
+Our shelter manager and adoption counselors work with potential adopters helping them find the perfect match.
+Details of our 2018 intake and outcome are published and available.
+As a no-kill shelter, SPCHS had a 97% live release rate in 2018 calculated by dividing live outcomes by total outcomes.
+Discovery Coast Real Estate sponsored numerous cat adoptions and several individuals sponsored dog and cat adoptions allowing us to find homes for many of our cats and dogs.
+As always, our cats and dogs receive their vaccinations including rabies and are altered before adoption.
+All dogs are micro-chipped and we have now stated micro-chipping our cats.

 Sandy Clancy, Board President